jamcalli/Pulsarr/docs/docs/utilities/05-public-content-notifications.md

 ## Troubleshooting

 **No notifications received:**
-1. Feature enabled in Utilities?
+1. Verify feature is enabled in Utilities
-2. At least one URL configured?
+2. Confirm at least one URL is configured
-3. Discord/Apprise services enabled?
+3. Check Discord/Apprise services are enabled
-4. Check logs for errors
+4. Review application logs for errors

 **Partial notifications:**
-- Verify URL formatting
+- Verify URL formatting is correct
 - Check service-specific configuration
-- Review error logs
+- Review error logs for delivery issues

+## API Reference

+See the [Config API documentation](/docs/api/update-config) for managing public content notification settings.